-Mineral Resource Estimate for the Cañariaco Norte Deposit
+Mineral Resource Estimate for the Cañariaco Norte Project

-The mineral resource estimate for Cañariaco, as below, was prepared by AMEC.
-A NI 43-101 Technical Report with effective date of November 8, 2010 and titled "Cañariaco Project, Lambayeque Department, Peru, was filed on December 15, 2010 with Canadian securities regulators in support of the resource statement.
+Mineral resource estimate for the Cañariaco Norte Project, as provided below, was prepared by AMEC Americas Ltd. ("AMEC").
+A NI 43-101 Technical Report with effective date of November 8, 2010, and titled "Cañariaco Project, Lambayeque Department, Peru, was filed on December 15, 2010, with Canadian securities regulators in support of the resource statement.